basejumpa/take-notes-like-an-egyptian/README.md

 - Use Visual Studio Code as your typewriter.
 - Use Sphinx ecosystem as "digital printshop".

+- Works on Operating System: Linux, MacOS or Windows
+- Works in Github Workspaces

 ## Prerequisites

-- Operating System: Linux, MacOS or Windows
 - Visual Studio Code
-- Webbrowser
-- draw.io
 - git
 - Python
 - Java
+- Webbrowser

+## Optional Prerequisites

+- draw.io (recommended),
+- Inkscape (recommended)

+The prerequisites need to be in the path, so callable from any directory.

 For the installation step a internet connection is necessary.